-Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.
+Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.

-82. Flax, LLC purchased only one asset this year.
+82. Flax, LLC purchased only one asset during 2014.
 Flax placed in service a computer (5-year property) on January 16 with a basis of \$14,000.
 Calculate the maximum depreciation expense (ignoring \$179 and bonus depreciation).

 Feedback: The asset's recovery period is 5 years and the half-year convention applies since less than 40 percent of the property was placed in service during the fourth quarter.
-The calculation is $$14,000 \times .2 = $2,800$.
+The calculation is $$14,000 \times .2 = $2,800$ .